stealthchopper/stealthchopper/README.md

-21 year old programmer currently looking to develop unique apps not present in the market.
+23 year old programmer currently looking to improve and maintain existing web or GUI applications